edwardw21/SICPandGIMP/README.md

 project is a folder which contains:

 - sdf (with generic-interpreter modified as above, two file modifications and imageops.scm addition)
-- compiler.scm (simple file to invoke the compiler in generic-interpreter)
+- run.scm (simple file to invoke the compiler in generic-interpreter)
 - sicpops.rkt (Racket file containing the contents of main.rkt in our repo), and compiled executable sicpops (compile with raco exe sicpops.rkt).
 - scratch (folder to store intermediate image manipulation outputs)